 In accordance with the 2012 Tax Reform, there is an increase in the tax applied on cigarettes so that by 2015 an effective tax rate of 70.0% was reached.
-Also, there is an increase in the ad valorem excise tax on alcoholic beverages from 7.5% to 10.0%, as well as a gradual increase on specific excise taxes so that by 2017 the applied rates are unified.
-Furthermore, an excise tax of 10.0% was applied on cable television services since December 2012, generating revenue of US\$2.1 million for 2012.
+Also, there is an increase in the ad valorem excise tax on alcoholic beverages from 7.5% to 10.0%, as well as a gradual increase on specific excise taxes that resulted in the unification of rates in 2017.
+Furthermore, an excise tax of 10.0% was applied on cable television services since December 2012.